machdyne/zeitlos/docs/casino_app.md

 Chips alone flatter anyone who has borrowed, which is everyone who has been here a while, and it is the only number a loan actually changes.

-`buyin` in any of the four games is now exactly "borrow a starting stack", so none of them needed changing.
+`buyin` in any of the five games is now exactly "borrow a starting stack", so none of them needed changing.

 | command | |